 - Breast cancer.
-Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/PDF/breast.pdf.
-Accessed April 15, 2011.
+Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
+Accessed Feb.
+17, 2014.

-- Sabel MS. Lobular carcinoma in situ of the breast. http://www.uptodate.com/home/index.html.
-Accessed April 26, 2011.
+- Sabel MS. Atypia and lobular carcinoma in situ: High risk lesions of the breast. http://www.uptodate.com/home.
+Accessed March 12, 2014.

-- SEER stat fact sheet: Breast.
+- SEER stat fact sheet: Breast cancer.
 National Cancer Institute. http://seer.cancer.gov/statfacts/html/breast.html.
-Accessed May 4, 2011.
+Accessed March 12, 2014.